tips and advice

 After you break up with someone, things can get awkward.
 You don’t know how to act around the person anymore.
 What exactly are you supposed to say to someone who you have a million great memories with, and who you probably won’t ever make any great memories with again?

 Some couples, particularly if the breakup is a mutual decision, are able to remain friends with one another immediately following the breakup.
-Most couples, however, need at least a few weeks or months apart from one another before they can start hanging out again as friends.
+Most couples, however, need some time apart from one another before they can start hanging out again as friends.
 And, of course, some couples find that they can’t be friends after they break up.
-Maybe too many hurtful words were exchanged or the two people are sick of each other or one of them realized that they literally didn’t like the other person at all.

 A lot of my advice for what to do after a breakup is covered in the “How To Break Up” and “When someone breaks up with you” sections.
 Basically, the best advice for after a breakup is to move on.
 Maybe someday you’ll get back together.
 Maybe you won’t.
 For now, it doesn’t matter.
 Don’t spend a lot of time thinking about the breakup or the person you just broke up with.
 Instead, live your life.